 Today, the report was released and I’d like to share it with you here.
 If you have any technical difficulties, I’ve downloaded a copy:

-If you are in the business-government sector, I can say I’ll read the report, but I’d like to share what caught my eye.
+If you are in the business-government sector, I can say you’ll read the report, but I’d like to share what caught my eye.
 First, the list of the most pressing risks in the upcoming 24 months brings geopolitical risk at #1, followed by ESG issues and the economy.
 Regulatory pressures and regulation risk are also important, and data privacy is also one of the most pressing risks.

 Second, building trust was named as the top priority of the Corporate Affairs function for the next 12 months, with regulatory changes and compliance as #5.
 The political landscape is at #12.